Greeshmanth1909/shadowfax/README.md

 # testing
 - All unit tests must make sure `util.InitAll()` is called before starting. the results will be inconsistent if this is not followed
 - Uncomment `checkboard` to enter debug mode

+# Credits
+- bluefeversoftware for his VICE Engine
+- The Chess Programming Wiki